CodesOfRishi/navita/README.md

     - Change it to `y` or `Y` to follow symbolic links.

 - **NAVITA_RELATIVE_PARENT_PATH**
-    - It defaults to `y` i.e., show the resolved parent paths relative to the present working directory in [Search & Traverse Parent Directories](search--traverse-parent-directories) feature.
+    - Defaults to `y` i.e., show the resolved parent paths relative to the present working directory in [Search & Traverse Parent Directories](search--traverse-parent-directories) feature.
     - Change it to `n` or `N` to show the parent paths as absolute path.

 - **NAVITA_SHOW_AGE**
-    - It defaults to `y`, i.e., show an age annotation next to the paths while searching and traversing from history.
+    - Defaults to `y`, i.e., show an age annotation next to the paths while searching and traversing from history.
     - Change it to `n` or `N`, to not show an age annotation beside the paths.

 - **NAVITA_FZF_EXACT_MATCH**
-    - It defaults to `y`, i.e., Exact match and search in FZF when utilizing [Search & Traverse Child Directories](#search--traverse-child-directories), [Search & Traverse Parent Directories](#search--traverse-parent-directories) or [Search & Traverse History](#search--traverse-history).
+    - Defaults to `y`, i.e., Exact match and search in FZF when utilizing [Search & Traverse Child Directories](#search--traverse-child-directories), [Search & Traverse Parent Directories](#search--traverse-parent-directories) or [Search & Traverse History](#search--traverse-history).
     - Change it to `n` or `N`, to Fuzzy match and search in FZF.
     - It will not affect Tab completion in Bash or the [Highest-ranked directory search](#usual-directory-change).

-- **NAVITA_MAX_AGE**
-    - Specifies maximum retention period for a directory path since last access.
-    - Navita determines the age of a directory based on its relative access time to the most recently accessed directory.
-If the most recent directory was accessed at time $a$ and another directory was accessed at time $(a+x)$, the age of the other directory is $x$ time units.
-    - The default value is `90` i.e., 90 days.

-- **NAVITA_DECAY_FACTOR**
+- **NAVITA_HISTORY_LIMIT**
-    - The rate at which the score of older accesses decreases.
-A higher value results in a faster decay rate.
+    - Maximum number of directory paths Navita should remember.
-    - It defaults to `10`.
+    - Defaults to `100`.

-> [!WARNING]
-> The decay factor should always be positive.
-Only adjust the decay factor if you are confident in the algorithm's behavior with the new value.

 <div align="center">